Halime Sultan: Murad's enthronement

 After Osman's death, the governor general of Erzurum, Abaza Mehmed Pasha, decided to advance to Istanbul to settle the score with the murderers of Osman II.
 Kara Davud Pasha was chosen as a scapegoat and was executed in an attempt to modify the discontent and preempt the rebellions that were building up in the empire, but to no avail: Mehmed Pasha, despite the offers made by the emissaries from the capital, continued his advance.
 Faced with an ever-deepening crises, clerics and the new Grand Vizier Kemankeş Kara Ali Pasha petitioned her to agree to the deposition of her son in favour of eleven year old Şehzade Murad, the oldest surviving son of Ahmed I. She concurred, only pleading that her son's life be spared.
 Accordingly, Mustafa was dethroned and incarcerated again.

 Death

-She died after 1623 and she was buried in the mausoleum of her son in Hagia Sophia Mosque, Istanbul.
+She died in the Eski Saray (Old Palace) after 1623.
+She is buried in the mausoleum of her son Mustafa I in Hagia Sophia Mosque.

 Issue

-Together with Mehmed, Halime had at least four children, two sons and two daughters:
+Together with Mehmed, Halime had at least two confirmed sons and two confirmed daughters: